College of Nursing and Health Sciences

-Lucy has a strong track record in paediatric dietary assessment, nutrition epidemiology, qualitative nutrition research, and the delivery and evaluation of child nutrition and weight management initiatives across a range of settings: childcare centres, families, and communities.
-Dr Bell’s body of research has helped transform approaches to the prevention and management around childhood obesity and improved our ability to routinely monitor and measure diet-related behaviours.
+Lucy has a strong track record in dietary assessment, evidence synthesis, nutrition epidemiology, and the delivery and evaluation of child nutrition and weight management initiatives across a range of settings: childcare centres, families, and communities.
+Dr Bell’s body of research has helped transform approaches to the prevention and management of childhood obesity and has improved our ability to routinely monitor and measure diet-related behaviours.

 Dr Bell currently works on the following public health nutrition projects:

-- "Tools and interventions to increase children’s vegetable consumption" A consortia between Flinders University, Nutrition Australia (Victoria Division), Healthy Kids Association, Perfection Fresh and Thomas Farms Kitchen.
+1) "Tools and interventions to increase children’s vegetable consumption" A consortia between Flinders University, Nutrition Australia (Victoria Division), Healthy Kids Association, Perfection Fresh and Thomas Farms Kitchen.
 Funded by Hort Innovation.

-- SMILE (the Study of Mothers' and Infants' Life Events affecting oral health): An NHMRC project grants in area of child obesity and dental health (In collaboration with Adelaide Uni).
+2) SMILE (the Study of Mothers' and Infants' Life Events affecting oral health): An NHMRC project grants in area of child obesity and dental health (In collaboration with Adelaide Uni).

 Community engagement: Dr Bell has served on the executive committee for the state branches of the Nutrition Society of Australia as student representative (2014), general member (2015, 2019) and secretary (2016-2018), and the Dietitians Association of Australia as general member (2014-2015) and treasurer (2016-2017).
 In 2018 she received a Dietitians Association of Australia (DAA) Award of Merit in recognition of her contribution to the profession.

 Peer review: Dr Bell is a peer reviewer for numerous international and national scientific journals (~1/month).
 Since 2018 she has served on the editorial board of Nutrition and Dietetics, journal of the Dietitians Association of Australia.